moonline/HSR.modules.MsTe/README.md

 HSR.modules.MsTe
 ================

-Summary, repetitionquestions and answers to the MsTe module.
+Summary, repetition questions and answers to the MsTe module.